BobGlicksman/Animatronics/README.md

 ## Overview.
-This repository contains experimental hardware, software and documentation for figuring out ways to control an animatronic device's mouth to simulate speech.
-The ultimate goal is to be able to record speech/music and have a robotic mouth move along with the sound in a somewhat realistic manner.
+This repository contains experimental hardware, software and documentation for figuring out ways to control an animatronic device's mouth and eyes to simulate a human-like puppet.

+## The ultimate goal is to
+A. Be able to record speech/music and have a robotic mouth move along with the sound in a somewhat realistic manner.
+B. Trigger some realistic animation behavior when a person approaches the puppet.

-The operating assumptions are:
+## The operating assumptions are:

+### A. Mouth

 1. the robotic mouth will be driven by a single servo.
 The servo controls the mouth open/closed position in synch with the overall envelope of the sound source.
 The envelope of the sound source is the overall pattern of sound amplitude with the "carrier" removed; i.e. extracting the